Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUMG4JW/the-howling-earth">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU8N5MX/wand-and-sword">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">When all five orbs are broken, something unexpected happens: The Wood Dragon God, Aldoron, is<br>revived.
-It also activates God Seeds, who start attacking Natsu and the others by becoming<br>the person who they consider to be the strongest.</p>
+<p align="center">Led by wand and sword, Will strikes at the Grand Duke, but even its defeat<br>may not be enough to grant them escape from the dungeon.
+Meanwhile, Workner and Edward<br>race to reach them in time, but things look bleak.
+Still, Will isn't one to<br>give up.</p>
 </td>
 </tr>
 </table>